What Are Whales Doing With First Solar

-A whale with a lot of money to spend has taken a noticeably bullish stance on First Solar.
+Someone with a lot of money to spend has taken a bullish stance on First Solar FSLR.

-Looking at options history for First Solar FSLR we detected 14 strange trades.

 What's The Price Target?